root-sphere/root-ui/packages/components/README.md

 We manage below intent colors.

-- cream
+- default
-- space
+- muted
-- neutral
+- accent
 - primary
+- secondary
+- tertiary
-- info
+- informative
-- success
+- positive
-- warning
+- cautionary
-- danger
+- destructive
-- accent
+- negative

 All colors have 0-10 shades and default color(4 shade) is the main color.